 Read more: Do Workouts Make Cellulite Worse at First?

 Anatomy of Butt Dimples

-To develop your lower back muscles and butt, the muscles that surround your butt dimples, start with the deadlift.
+To develop your lower back muscles and butt, the muscles that surround your butt dimples, start with the deadlift, as demonstrated by ExRx.net.
 It works all of the important muscle groups to make the dimples stand out.